JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 * Leverage default Gradle `test` configuration, no need for additional sourceSets etc.

 The suite is based on the [Spring Testing Framework](http://docs.spring.io/spring-framework/docs/current/spring-framework-reference/html/testing.html) brought in via `spring-boot-starter-test`.
-It launches the complete spring boot application, having specific configuration property overrides for the integration tests.
+It launches the complete Spring Boot application, having specific configuration property overrides for the integration tests.
 These overrides are triggered because of the additional active profile `integration-test` from the base integration test class